RetroDECK/ES-DE/CONTRIBUTING.md

 * New theme engine with generalized views (only System and Gamelist) and theme variants support
 * Multiple new gamelist components (wheels, wall/grid etc.)
 * Lottie animation (vector graphics) and GIF animation support
+* OpenGL ES 3.0 renderer for use on the Raspberry Pi
+* Replace the OpenGL fixed function pipeline with a shader-based renderer
+* Improve the performance of the GLSL shader post-processing

 #### v2.1